TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 For the purposes of this privacy policy, the terms "we", "us", "our" and "Drugs.com" refer to our Web site www.drugs.com.
 The terms "You" and "End-User" refer to You as a user of this Site.

-**For third party advertising information and opt-out options please click here**
+**For third party advertising information and opt-out options please click here**.

 TRUSTeTRUSTe's program requirements